sourcegraph/sourcegraph-public-snapshot/doc/admin/repo/git_config.md

-# Custom git or ssh config
+# Custom git config

 Sourcegraph supports customising [git-config](https://git-scm.com/docs/git-config) and [ssh_config](https://linux.die.net/man/5/ssh_config) for adjusting the behaviour of git.
 Sourcegraph will read these from the standard locations.

-This guide documents how to do it for each target environment and common use cases.
+This guide documents how to configure git-config.
+To set up SSH and authentication for repositories, see [Repository authentication](auth.md).

 ## Sourcegraph with Docker Compose

-TODO
+Please refer to the Docker Compose guide to [set up custom Git configuration and authentication](../install/docker-compose/operations.md#git-configuration), which can be adapted to additionally set `/etc/gitconfig`.

 ## Sourcegraph with Kubernetes